 Don’t forget, if you’re selling a trailerable boat along with a boat trailer, you’ll also need to transfer ownership of the trailer as well before your buyer can legally drive it away.
-Otherwise they will be driving the boat on your trailer, and you may be liable in the event of a collision.
+Otherwise, they will be driving the boat on your trailer, and you may be liable in the event of a collision or traffic violation.

 Frequently Asked Questions

 The speed at which a boat will sell varies.
 Advertising the boat in as many places as possible is typically faster than listing in one place.
 Price is probably the key determining factor in how fast a boat will sell.
 Listings priced below market values will sell typically faster.
 If you follow the steps above, you should be in good shape to off-load your boat in no time!
 In a hot boating market like we are seeing in 2022, many boats can sell within 3-4 weeks of being listed for sale.

 How long does it take to sell a used boat?

 Typically, the higher the price, the longer it takes.
 Figure 8-12 weeks as a baseline.
 Time of year can also be a factor.
 There are typically more consumers looking to buy boats in the spring, summer and fall months, but during those times, there is also typically an elevated number of boat listings on the market.
 That said, your best bet is to list your boat on a website with an audience of potential boat buyers like Boat Trader or boats.com.

 Do boat brokers take a percentage of sale price on Boat Trader?